MasterAnalysis/stock-Analysis/README.md

      End If

-            '3d Increase the tickerIndex.
+            '3d Increase the tickerIndex.'
            If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then
             tickerIndex = tickerIndex + 1
         End If

 Next i
-    '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
+    '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.'
     For i = 0 To 11

     Worksheets("All Stocks Analysis").Activate